Traditional Christmas Series

 Giovanni Sassoferrato is renowned for his paintings of the Madonna, with the majority of his works depicting her in prayer or with the baby Jesus.
 Of the artist’s representations of the Madonna, one critic said, “Men grew… fond of Sassoferrato whose Madonnas, tender, lovely, carefully painted, all reveal the mother’s heart.”

-The graceful style and mastery of subtle lighting seen in Madonna and Candelabra are hallmarks of Raffaello Sanzio da Urbino (1483-1520).
+The graceful style and mastery of subtle lighting seen in Madonna of the Candelabra are hallmarks of Raffaello Sanzio da Urbino (1483-1520).
 Along with Michelangelo and Leonardo da Vinci, Raphael is considered one of the three great masters of the High Renaissance period.

 The 2013 Traditional Christmas issue pictures the Virgin and Child as depicted by J. Gossaert.